NCAR/GPEP/README.md

     -   **Test run**: Run GPEP on a test period or the first batch.
 Basic outputs (e.g., nearby station information, weights, and spatial correlation structures) will be generated and saved, which can be used by following batch runs.
     -   **Batch run**: Run GPEP without changing `outpath_parent` so that GPEP can find the outputs generated in the test run.

-## Test Case(s) for GPEP
+## Test Cases for GPEP

+test cases for GPEP can be obtained using the `./tools/get_testcase.py` script.
+The cali2017 test case leverages the test case currently in use for GMET v2.0.
+The script will retrieve test cases from Zenodo.
+The default output path of the test case is `../../GPEP_test_cases`, which can be changed by users.

+testcase.config.dynamic.toml

-A test case for GPEP is provided in the `./test_cases` folder, leveraging the test case currently in use for GMET v2.0.
-The `./tools/get_testcase.py` can be run to obtain the test case from Fortran GMET repo, which can reproduce the results in the `./test_cases` folder.
+The script can be run to obtain the test case from Fortran GMET repo, which can reproduce the results in the `./test_cases` folder.
 Jupyter Notebooks in the `./docs` folder can be used to visualize GPEP test case outputs.

 ## Notes
 This code is a work in progress and is provided without guarantee of fitness for any particular application.